-Battle of the Sweeteners – are some sweeteners better than others?
+Battle of the Sweeteners – are some sugar substitutes better than others?

 This study [https://www.ncbi.nlm.nih.gov/pubmed/30997499] shows that sucralose (the low-calorie sweetener we use) results in better change in body weight, as compared to aspartame, saccharin and stevia extract.
 Over the course of the 12-week study, only the group consuming daily drinks with sucralose lost weight.
 Also, there was some indication that it lead to less fat being stored in the hips and thighs.
 AceK, the other sweetener we use wasn’t tested.

 Usually, when we hear news in the media about sweeteners, it’s something controversial – that’s what sells newspapers and gets media attention - no one is going to read a story telling them that sweeteners are perfectly safe and help you lose weight (which is what the overall research concludes)!
-Well, recently, one of the studies they don’t usually report on came out.
+Well, recently, one of the studies on these calorie-free, sugar substitutes, that they don’t usually report on, came out.

 The study was published in an excellent journal (The American Journal of Clinical Nutrition) and it looked at the separate effects of four different sweeteners and compared them each to sugar.
-Basically, one group was fed about 1.5 litres of one of the good old USA’s favourite sugary beverages (Kool-Aid) for 12 weeks and four other groups drank the same but sugar was replaced with either aspartame, saccharin, sucralose or rebaudioside A (Stevia Extract).
+Basically, one group was fed about 1.5 litres of one of the good old USA’s favourite sugary beverages (Kool-Aid) for 12 weeks and four other groups drank the same but with a different sugar substitute: either aspartame, saccharin, sucralose or rebaudioside A (Stevia Extract).

 This is an interesting study because often, sweeteners are talked about as if they are quite similar to each other but in fact, they are each distinct molecules and therefore could each have very different effects.
 Currently, for our ‘The 1:1 Diet’ products that need a little calorie-free sweetness, we use sucralose, along with AceK (acesulfame potassium).
 This later sweetener wasn’t tested in the study because it is rarely used on its own.